 Another dangerous misuse of data is selective interpretation.

-Teams cherry-pick metrics that support their favoured solution, ignore conflicting signals or mentally extrapolate conclusions that the data never actually supports.
+Teams cherry-pick metrics that support their favoured solution, ignore conflicting signals and mentally extrapolate conclusions that the data never actually supports.

-- Were these just your most engaged users?
+- Were these just the most engaged users?

-- Why did no one else try the feature?
+- Why did no one else tried the feature?

-This is classic confirmation bias.
-Data should serve as a tool for investigation, not just to validate.
+This is confirmation bias.
+Data should be a tool for investigation, not validation.

 If Data Can’t Justify a Design, What Can?

-When a design proposal is challenged, the goal isn’t to generate endless variations, but to clearly articulate the logic behind it:
+When someone challenges a design proposal, the goal isn’t to generate endless variations, but to clearly articulate the logic behind it:

 The problem is A. Change B directly addresses A, and here’s why.

-Being able to defend a decision through reasoned logic, rather than “gut feeling” or “past data”, is the essential analytical skill that distinguishes senior designers from their peers.
+Defending a decision through reasoned logic, rather than “gut feeling” or “past data”, is what distinguishes senior designers.

 The Shortest Causal Chain Wins

-I use a straightforward principle when evaluating design solutions:
+I use one principle when evaluating design solutions:

 Prioritise the solution with the shortest causal chain and the fewest assumptions.